cvdlab-projects/webindex/FinalProject/final_project.md

 High level algorithm:

-    Generate the centroid (background, foreground) for the model For each image:
+    Generate the centroid for the model
+    For each image:
         Load the png image
         Make a quantization of the points (using the centroid)